CSCfi/csc-user-guide/docs/data/Allas/using_allas/s3_client.md

 $ pip3 install s3cmd
 $ s3cmd
 ```
-You need to use ec2 credentials when using S3.
-You can create S3 credentials by sourcing your openrc file as in the instructions in Pouta documentation's [chapter 3.4.1.3](https://research.csc.fi/pouta-install-client){:target="_blank"}.

-If you already have created ec2 credentials that you want to reuse, you can find them by issuing:
+You can find your ec2 credentials by issuing:
 ```bash
 openstack ec2 credentials list
 ```